McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 3. UML Model (Domain Model)
 4. Persistence Layer

-Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML extension, Heroku & Draw.Io
+Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML Lab, ZenHub, Heroku & Draw.Io

 ## Sprint Planning
 For sprint 1, we decided to complete most parts of the deliverable together as a team, since none of us were extremely familiar with the technologies used.